ucakmak02/Dynamic-Content-with-Url-/README.md

-# Dynamic-Content-with-Url-
+# Dynamic-Content-with-Url
-##Html changing with dynamic url
+## Html changing with dynamic url

   This code used for static addition for dynamic page structure.